Big Coolidge Mountain – Lincoln, New Hampshire

 Heritage Sign – Benton, New Hampshire

-Don't Remove Historic Artifacts – Here in New Hampshire, outdoor recreation is growing at an alarming rate.
-And there has been a surge of people exploring historical sites.
-As an environmental photographer, I am obligated to create awareness for the laws that protect our American heritage.
-For historic preservation to be successful, it is imperative that we all promote the protection of historic sites.
+Preserve History, Don't Remove Artifacts – Here in New Hampshire, outdoor recreation is growing at an alarming rate.
+And there has been a surge of people exploring historical sites in the White Mountains.
+As a conservation photographer, I am obligated to create awareness for the laws that protect our American heritage.
+For historic preservation to be successful, it is imperative that we promote the protection of historic sites.

-As you explore the abandoned farming communities, cellar holes, logging camps and other historic sites in the White Mountain National Forest, please keep in mind that the removal of historic or archaeological artifacts from federal lands without a permit is a violation of federal law.
+As you explore the abandoned cellar holes, farming communities, logging camps and other historic sites in the White Mountain National Forest, please keep in mind that the removal of historical or archaeological artifacts from federal lands without a permit is a violation of federal law.
 The destruction of artifacts and historic sites is also a crime.
 And please remember you can’t dig at historical sites.
 So metal detecting anywhere in the White Mountain National Forest where there could be artifacts is risky business.
 See the links at the end of this article for the laws that protect these special places.

 Franconia Brook Trail (old railroad bed) – Pemi Wilderness, New Hampshire

 Trails of the Pemigewasset Wilderness – At 45,000-acres, the Pemigewasset Wilderness (the Pemi) is one of six designated wilderness areas in the White Mountain National Forest.
 Wilderness areas are governed under the National Wilderness Preservation System and the Wilderness Act of 1964.
-They are managed much differently than other parts of the National Forest.
+And they are managed much differently than other parts of the National Forest.

 Thoreau Falls Trail Bridge, My Viewpoint – Like many in the New England outdoor community, I have been closely following the Thoreau Falls Trail bridge removal project.
 I have had interesting conversations as to why the bridge should be replaced, but nothing yet has changed my position, I support removing the bridge from the Pemigewasset Wilderness.
 I wrote about the issue of this bridge being located in a designated wilderness area back in June, and you can read that blog article here.

 It has been brought to my attention that Forest Service is still accepting comments, so I want to pass that along to anyone interested in commenting.
 Supporters and non-supporters of the bridge removal, if you did not send in comments during the comment period, you still can send them, but do it soon.
 Today, I am going to share my reasoning as to why I believe the Thoreau Falls Trail bridge should not be replaced.
-Maybe my comments will influence you to write a letter, in support of the bridge removal, to Forest Service.
+Maybe my comments will influence you to write a letter in support of the bridge removal to Forest Service.

 Thoreau Falls Bridge – White Mountains, New Hampshire

-Thoreau Falls Trail, Bridge Removal – In August of 2011, Tropical Storm Irene caused massive erosion damage to the White Mountains trail system in New Hampshire.
+In August of 2011, Tropical Storm Irene caused massive erosion damage to the White Mountains trail system in New Hampshire.
 Some trails were damaged so badly that they have been permanently closed (Flume Brook Trail in Waterville Valley has been decommissioned).
 And to this day trail crews are still repairing Irene damaged trails.

-Deep in the Pemigewasset Wilderness, at North Fork junction, along the Thoreau Falls Trail, a beloved bridge that crosses the East Branch of the Pemigewasset River was damaged during Tropical Storm Irene.
+Deep in the 45,000-acre Pemigewasset Wilderness, at North Fork junction, along the Thoreau Falls Trail, a beloved bridge that crosses the East Branch of the Pemigewasset River was damaged during Tropical Storm Irene.
 The bridge is now listed to be dismantled on the Forest Services Schedule of Proposed Actions (SOPA).
-A final decision should haven been made by the end of 2015, but it now appears the decision won’t be made until the summer of 2016 (this is updated information).
+A final decision should haven been made by the end of 2015, but it now appears the decision won’t be made until 2018 (this is updated information).